fcrepo-exts/fcrepo-webapp-plus/README.md

 Ensure you have the basic authentication enabled in the web.xml.

-Then comment out the WebAC beans in the configuration.xml and un-comment the RbAcl beans in your `configuration.xml` file.
+Then comment out the WebAC beans and un-comment the RbAcl beans in your `fcrepo-config.xml` file.

 ```
     <!-- **** WebAC Authentication **** -->